ShiningLab/Text-Editing-as-Imitation-Game/README.md

 ```

 ## Output
-If everything goes well, you should see a similar progressing shown as below.
+If everything goes well, there should be a similar progressing shown as below.
 ```
 Initializing Game Environment ...
 Constructing Editops with Metric levenshtein ...